 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of long-term care residents who were prescribed antianxiety drugs.
-These medications are typically used to treat patients suffering from depression or anxiety.
+This datapoint tells you the percent of long-term stay residents who were administered antianxiety medication.
+These medications are typically given to residents suffering from anxiety or depression.

 Managing Depression Among Residents